nest/nest-simulator/doc/examples/brunel_alpha_numpy.rst

     print("Connecting devices")

-Definition of a synapse using ``CopyModel``, which expects the model name of a pre-defined synapse, the name of the customary synapse and an optional parameter dictionary.
+Definition of a synapse using :py:func:`.CopyModel`, which expects the model name of a pre-defined synapse, the name of the customary synapse and an optional parameter dictionary.
 The parameters defined in the dictionary will be the default parameter for the customary synapse.
 Here we define one synapse for